OpenTermsArchive/contrib-versions/Amazon/Terms of Service.md

 4.  **Updates.** In order to keep the Amazon Software up-to-date, we may offer automatic or manual updates at any time and without notice to you.
 5.  **Export Regulations.
 Government End Users.** You must comply with all export and re-export restrictions and regulations of the Department of Commerce and other United States agencies and authorities that may apply to the Amazon Software.
 If you are a U.S. Government end user, we are licensing the Amazon Software to you as a "Commercial Item" as that term is defined in the U.S. Code of Federal Regulations (see 48 C.F.R. § 2.101), and the rights we grant you to the Amazon Software are the same as the rights we grant to all others under these Conditions of Use.

 Read our Conditions of Use here.
+Search Help: **Ask the Community**: Post your question in the General Help Forum or Kindle Help Forum.